pingcap/tidb/docs/design/2018-09-04-histograms-in-plan.md

 For `Aggregation`, we only need to cut off the things which are not in ranges when doing estimation.
 There is no need to update the ranges information.

-For `TopN`, we now have the alibity to maintain histograms of the order-by items.
+For `TopN`, we now have the ability to maintain histograms of the order-by items.

 ## Rationale